MORE DESCRIPTIVE STATISTICS

 [6] "HS Grad" "Frost" "Area" "region"

-Of course, we could also rename the column and use the new, more sensible
+The easiest way is to rename the column and use the new, more sensible name.

 > names(states)[4] # That's the one we want!